4Subsea/fourinsight-engineroom-utils-python/docs/index.rst

 Here, a thorough walkthrough of useful concepts and included utilities is given.
 Some best practices are also suggested along the way!

-However, don't let the suggerstions and recommendataions provided here be a road block on your path to new insight!
+However, don't let the suggestions and recommendations provided here be a road block on your path to new insight!
 One size does not fit all! :mod:`fourinsight.engineroom.utils` is just meant to aid you in the development of your own *EngineRoom* application.
 If you don't find any of the concepts and utilities useful, then don't use them! *EngineRoom* will still be able to run your Python